 Car Accident Frequently Asked Questions

-If you've been hurt in a car accident in or around Oklahoma City, here's what you need to know.
+If you've been injured in or around Oklahoma City, here's what you need to know

 What should you do after a car accident in Oklahoma City?
 Should you go to the doctor right away?
 Should you talk to the other driver's insurance company if they contact you?

 These are important questions.
-And we can answer them.
-That's because our Oklahoma City car accident attorneys have decades of experience.
-We know the city and its streets - from I-35 and I-40 to North Western Avenue and Oklahoma City Boulevard.
+And Lawter & Associates, PLLC can answer them.
+That’s because our Oklahoma City car accident attorneys have decades of experience.
+We know the city and its streets – from I-35 and I-40 to North Western Avenue and Oklahoma City Boulevard.
 And we know how the legal system works here.
-That's why we want to help.
-If you have question, keep reading this page.
+That’s why we want to help.
+If you have questions, keep reading this page.
 Or simply contact us right now.
 We can help you every step of the way after your crash.

 - If I'm involved in an accident, what should I do at the scene?

 - Should I go to a doctor right away?

 - How can your attorneys help me prove the other driver was at fault?